-For $G=GL_2$, the \emph{spectral gluing theorem} of \cite{AG2} is an explicit fully faithful functor
+For $G=\mathrm{GL}_2$, the \emph{spectral gluing theorem} of \cite{AG2} is an explicit fully faithful functor

 As mentioned, the starting point of the present work is the observation that such inclusion \emph{is not an equivalence}.
-In other words, while $\QCoh(\LSG)$ is too small, gluing $\ICoh_0((\LSG)^\wedge_{\LSB})$ onto it makes the result too big.
+More precisely, while $\QCoh(\LSG)$ is too small to match $\ICoh_\N(\LSG)$, the glued DG category $\Glue$ is too big.

 \begin{example} The triple